stevebauman/translation/README.md

     Bienvenue sur notre page d'accueil

-Notice that we didn't actually change the text inside the view, which means everything stays completely readable in your locale to you (the developer!), which means no more text strings trying to figure out what is actually displayed there:
+Notice that we didn't actually change the text inside the view, which means everything stays completely readable in your locale to you (the developer!), which means no more trying to decipher what text may be inside that dot-notated translation
+path:

-    {{ trans('home.index.welcome') }}
+    {{ trans('page.home.index.welcome') }}

 ##Installation